 Game of Thrones filming locations: The freeing of the slaves in Essos’ cities

 At the beginning of the third series Daenerys is on the move to Astapor.
 We soon learn that it’s one of the three cities of Slaver’s Bay – and she quickly outwits the slave traders to free the slaves before burning the city to the ground.
-Essaouira is the name of the city which lent its appearance to Astapor – it’s located in Morocco not far from Marrakech.
+Essaouira is the name of the city which lent its appearance to Astapor – it’s located in Morocco.
 After Yunkai, which was also filmed in Aït-Ben-Haddou, we find ourselves in Meereen, the most northerly of the three (former) slaver cities.
 The Diocletian’s Palace in the Croatian city of Split was chosen as the location, as was Klis Fortress.
-The Diocletian’s Palace is around 1,700 years old and it’s the perfect location with its historic and venerable appearance.
+The Diocletian’s Palace is around 1,700 years old and it’s the perfect location thanks to its historic and venerable appearance.

 Game of Thrones filming locations: Braavos, the city of assassins